gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager MUST support at least the following group rekeying scheme.
 Future application profiles may define alternative message formats and distribution schemes.

-As group rekeying message, the Group Manager uses the same format of the Joining Response message in {{ssec-join-resp}}.
-In particular:
+As group rekeying message, the Group Manager uses the same format used for the Joining Response message in {{ssec-join-resp}}, with the following differences.

-* Only the parameters 'gkty', 'key', 'num', 'ace-groupcomm-profile' and 'exp' are present.
+* Only the parameters 'gkty', 'key', 'num', 'exp', and 'ace-groupcomm-profile' are present.

 * The 'ms' parameter of the 'key' parameter specifies the new OSCORE Master Secret value.